 About me

-Hello, my name is Laura, and I am a BACP registered therapist, with working experience in the NHS and private practice.
-I work with adult individuals and with couples, helping them manage in healthy ways symptoms of disconnection, like anxiety, depression, low self-confidence, and relational issues within the family.
+Hi, my name is Laura and I am a BACP registered mental health counsellor, with working experience in the NHS and in private practice.
+I work with adult individuals and with couples, helping them to manage symptoms of disconnection, anxiety, depression, low self-confidence, and relational issues involving friends, family and significant others.

-I offer a safe, confidential, and non-judgemental space to help you process and understand your challenges and offer practical tools to manage them.
+I offer a safe, confidential, and non-judgemental space to help you process your feelings and understand your challenges.
+I do offer practical tools that you might wish to use in troubling times.

-Email me today and let's find a way forward to joy together!
+Email me today and let's find a way forward together!

 Training, qualifications & experience